paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-035-programs-for-older-americans.md

   (F) home injury control services, including screening of high-risk home environments and provision of educational programs on injury prevention (including fall and fracture prevention) in the home environment;

-  (G) screening for the prevention of depression, coordination of community mental and behavioral health services, provision of educational activities, and referral to psychiatric and psychological services;
+  (G) screening for the prevention of depression and screening for suicide risk, coordination of community mental and behavioral health services, provision of educational activities, and referral to psychiatric and psychological services;

+  (H) screening for fall-related traumatic brain injury and other fall-related injuries, coordination of treatment, rehabilitation and related services, and referral services related to such injury or injuries;

-  (H) educational programs on the availability, benefits, and appropriate use of preventive health services covered under title XVIII of the Social Security Act ([42 U.S.C.
+  (I) educational programs on the availability, benefits, and appropriate use of preventive health services covered under title XVIII of the Social Security Act ([42 U.S.C.
 1395](./chapter-007-social-security.md#section-1395) et seq.);

-  (I) medication management screening and education to prevent incorrect medication and adverse drug reactions;
+  (J) medication management screening and education to prevent incorrect medication and adverse drug reactions;

-  (J) information concerning diagnosis, prevention, treatment, and rehabilitation concerning age-related diseases and chronic disabling conditions, including osteoporosis, cardiovascular diseases, diabetes, and Alzheimer’s disease and related disorders with neurological and organic brain dysfunction;
+  (K) information concerning diagnosis, prevention, treatment, and rehabilitation concerning age-related diseases and chronic disabling conditions, including osteoporosis, cardiovascular diseases, diabetes, and Alzheimer’s disease and related disorders with neurological and organic brain dysfunction;

+  (L) services that are a part of responses to a public health emergency or emerging health threat;

-  (K) gerontological counseling; and
+  (M) gerontological counseling;

+  (N) screening for the prevention of negative health effects associated with social isolation and coordination of supportive services and health care to address negative health effects associated with social isolation; and

-  (L) counseling regarding social services and followup health services based on any of the services described in subparagraphs (A) through (K).
+  (O) counseling regarding social services and followup health services based on any of the services described in subparagraphs (A) through (N).
   The term shall not include services for which payment may be made under titles XVIII and XIX of the Social Security Act ([42 U.S.C.
 1395](./chapter-007-social-security.md#section-1395) et seq., 1396 et seq.).

 (15) The term “elder abuse” means abuse of an older individual.